Buffalo Grass Turning Yellow In Winter

 While the leading cause for yellowing may be temperature drops, other reasons could contribute to color changes in winter.

-- Heavy frosting, especially for weeks or months, damage the roots, causing reduced nutrient intake.
-It leads to yellowing or dead patches.
+• Heavy frosting, especially for weeks or months, damages the roots, causing reduced nutrient intake.
+Nutrient deficiency (nitrogen, phosphorus, potassium, magnesium, iron) leads to yellowing or dead patches.

-- Bugs, pests, and insects attack the plant and reduce nutrient intake and food production.
+• Bugs, pests, and insects attack the plant, reducing nutrient intake and food production.
 Grubs and chinch bugs attack the roots, offsetting color changes in Buffalo grass.
+Continuous application of chemicals on lawns can also lead to grass blades turning yellow.

 Some winter-friendly buffalo grass varieties have the ability to self-repair.